Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

 \subsection{Fold sequences}

+Stallings was the first to construct fold factorizations to analyze equivariant maps between group actions on trees \cite{Stallings:folds}.
+Bestvina and Feighn made a careful study of fold factorizations in \cite{BestvinaFeighn:bounding}.
+The choices made in those constructions make clear that the resulting fold path is not unique.

+It is common in the literature to fix the failure of uniqueness by using various schemes to enforce unique choices of fold paths.
+The earliest example we know of this enforcement procedure is Skora's preprint \cite{Skora:deformations} which (implicitly) uses uniquely chosen fold paths to give a new proof of the Culler--Vogtman theorem \cite{CullerVogtmann:moduli} on the contractibility of the outer space of~$F_n$, and see \cite{GuirardelLevitt:DefSpaces} for an explicit version of Skora's proof.

+In this work and its sequel \cite{\STLOneTag} we shall take the opposite tack, exploiting the freedom of choice inherent in nonuniqueness of fold paths for various applications.
+One example of this exploit is the basic distance bound for $\FS(F_n)$ that is found in \cite[Lemma 5.2 (3)]{\FSOneTag}, and that we generalize here for $\FS(\Gamma;\A)$ in Lemma~\ref{LemmaComplexityBounds}~\pref{ItemDiameterBound}.
+Another such exploit occurs in Step~1 of the proof of the \emph{Two Over All Theorem} in \cite[Section 5.4]{\STLOneTag}: see also \cite[Definition 5.2]{\STLOneTag} which formalizes these kinds of exploits with the concept of \emph{fold prioritization}; and see \cite[Theorem 2.17]{\STLOneTag} for an expanded version of Stallings Fold Theorem which emphasizes the freedom of choice that allows for fold prioritization.

-Given two free splittings $\Gamma \act S,T$ and a map $f \from S \to T$ which is injective on each edgelet, for each $p \in S$ there is an induced ``derivative'' $df_p \from D_p S \to D_{f(p)} T$, which maps the direction of each oriented edgelet $E \subset S$ with initial vertex $p$ to the initial direction of the path $f \restrict E$.
+\paragraph{Foldable maps and fold maps.} Consider two free splittings $\Gamma \act S,T$ and a map $f \from S \to T$ which is injective on each edgelet.
+For each $p \in S$ there is an induced ``derivative'' $df_p \from D_p S \to D_{f(p)} T$, which maps the initial direction of each oriented edgelet $E \subset S$ with initial vertex $p$ to the initial direction of the path $f \restrict E$.
 The point pre-images of the map $df_p$ are called the \emph{gates} of $f$ at $p$.
-We say that $f \from S \to T$ is \emph{foldable} if it is injective on each edgelet and has at least~$2$ gates at each vertex.
-A \emph{foldable sequence} is a sequence of maps
+Two directions in $D_p S$ are said to form a \emph{foldable turn} (with respect to $f$) if those directions are contained in the same gate at $p$; otherwise those directions form an \emph{unfoldable turn}.
+Because $T$ is a free splitting, the two directions of a foldable turn cannot be in the same $\Gamma$-orbit of the action on the set of directions of~$S$.